Efficient Hamiltonian, structure and trace distance learning of Gaussian states: Notations and Background

 \subsection{Relation to Gaussian graphical models}

-Let us briefly recall the extensively studied problem of learning Gaussian graphical models~\cite{dempster1972covariance,kelner2020learning,zhang2014sparse,wang2016precision,friedman2008sparse, misra20a} and make the connection to the quantum problems we will study.
+Let us briefly recall the extensively studied problem of learning Gaussian graphical models, initiated by~\cite{dempster1972covariance,besag_spatial_1974}, and make the connection to the quantum problems we will study.
 In the problem of estimating a Gaussian graphical model, one is given $n$ i.i.d. $X_1,\ldots,X_n\in\mathbb{R}^m$ samples from a multivariate normal distribution $\mathcal{N}(t,\Sigma)$ with mean vector $t\in\mathbb{R}^m$ and covariance matrix $\Sigma\in\mathbb{R}^{m\times m}$.
 It is then known that the inverse of the covariance matrix $\Theta=\Sigma^{-1}$, often also called the precision matrix, encodes the conditional independence structure of the random variables.
-Furthermore, it is standard that the pdf of the random variables is given by:
+Furthermore, the pdf of the random variables is given by:

-This is in direct analogy with Equation~\eqref{equ:structure_Gaussian}, where we see that the quantum state can be expressed in a similar matter, albeit with a slightly different functional dependence on the covariance matrix for the matrix in the exponent.
+This is in direct analogy with Equation~\eqref{equ:structure_Gaussian}, where we see that the quantum state can be expressed in a similar matter, albeit with a different functional dependence on the covariance matrix for the matrix in the exponent.
 But the interpretation in the quantum case of the nonzero entries of $H$ is similar to the classical case, as these represent the systems that "interact" with each other.

 In the literature on learning of Gaussian graphical models, one is often interested in learning the conditional independence structure of the random variables, which corresponds to estimating the sparsity structure of $\Theta$.
 From that, one is also usually interested in estimating the parameters of $\Theta$, while having a scaling of the sample complexity that only scales logarithmically with the dimension of the random variables.
 Thus, we see that the problem of learning the sparsity structure of $H$ is in direct correspondence with that of learning the conditional independence structure graph of a Gaussian graphical model.
 And that of estimating the entries of $H$ in turn corresponds to that of estimating the parameters of the Gaussian graphical model.
-Furthermore, as will also be the case for our work, many of the classical works needed to make assumptions on variations of the condition number of the (inverse of) the covariance matrix that influence the sample complexity.
-This condition was only removed in~\cite{misra20a}, which instead assumes a lower bound on the relative strength of all the interactions present in $\Theta$.